-Yes, Windows 11 is a lot better and more futuristic in comparison to Windows 10.
+Yes, Windows 11 is much better and more futuristic than Windows 10.
 But, Microsoft has disabled many useful features in the latest Windows.
 Like, wireless display and graphics tools feature are optional features.
 Similarly, the Delete File Confirmation Dialog option is now disabled by default.
-This means, if you accidently delete a file it will get deleted permanently or will be moved into recycle bin.
+This means if you accidently delete a file it will get deleted permanently or will be moved into recycle bin.
 Delete File Confirmation Dialog helps to avoid accidentally deleting of file.

 Recycle Bin in Windows takes 10% percent memory size of all your disk partitions.
 And, if the deleted file size exceeds that reserved limit, then the file gets permanently gets deleted.
 Or, if the file size is below that limit, then it gets moved to Recycle Bin by default.
 And, as you know, Recycle Bin gives the option to restore files.
 Alternatively, you can install Files App on Windows 11.
 And, from Files App settings, you can enable the delete file confirmation dialog with just one click.

 The ‘Delete File Confirmation Dialog’ is basically a simple dialog box that appears to ask whether you want to delete the file or not.
 This is useful to prevent accidentally deleting a file permanently.
 By default, this feature is turned off in the latest Windows.
 But, you can easily enable it.
 And, once you enable this feature, you will get dialog boxes when you try to delete a file.

 If the File Size is larger than Recycle Bin capacity – Are you sure you want to permanently delete this file?